lestece/VAPIKA-Dosha-Quiz/README.md

 This is an interactive front-end site created to provide users with a quiz __to discover their unique Ayurvedic Dosha and obtain lifestyle/diet recommendations based on the quiz result__.

-The quiz contains 18 questions and each questions has 3 different answer options, that correspond to a specific dosha.
+The quiz contains 18 questions and each question has 3 different answer options that correspond to a specific dosha.

 The result is based on which doshas score the highest points in the quiz.

-I've created this quiz to showcase my HTML, CSS and JavaScript knowledge, along with my skills relating responsitivity, accessibility and UX Design.
+I've created this quiz to showcase my HTML, CSS and JavaScript knowledge, along with my skills relating responsiveness, accessibility and UX Design.
 - - -
 ## 2. USER EXPERIENCE DESIGN

 ### USER PERSONA & THEIR GOALS/NEEDS

-Users are adults who want to:
+As a user, I want to:

-- discover their unique mind-body composition
+- discover my unique mind-body composition
-- get clear and concise information about what the quiz does and how to use the results
+- get clear and concise information about what the quiz does and how I can use the results
 - take a quiz that is not too time consuming (avoid too many questions)
-- have the option to subscribe to the Newsletter and discover/learn more about their results
+- have the option to subscribe to the Newsletter and discover/learn more about my result
 - have the option to opt out of the Newsletter
-- being redirected to an interactive/engaging result after taking the quiz, where information given is not too crowded but clear and controlled by the user input
+- being redirected to an interactive/engaging result after taking the quiz, where information given is not too crowded but clear and controlled by my inputs
-- being left with the feeling of knowing more about themselves after taking the quiz and more knowledgeable about how to tackle possible health issues
+- being left with the feeling of knowing more about myself after taking the quiz and more knowledgeable about how to tackle possible health issues

 - - -
 ### BUSINESS GOALS